frederic-perez/AmE-dictionary/data/dictionary.md

 __derision__
 __derogative__ _adj_
 __derrick__ _n_ :two::hammer:
+__derring-do__ _n_ /ˈdɛrɪŋˈduː, dair-ing-DOO/ _archaic or literary_ A daring spirit or deed; boldness or bold action. _Derring-do_ refers to daring action that requires bravery and courage. _In a spectacular feat of derring-do, the stuntman leaped from the overpass and landed on top of the train as it passed below._
 __derringer__ _n_ :two::hammer: _A single-shot derringer, in case the enemy captures him alive._
 __dervish__ _n_
 __Des Moines, Iowa__ _n_ :mega: [Common popular pronunciation: /duh–moinz, dez-moins/ Prevailing local pronunciation: /duh–moin/]